The Gravity of Impermanence

 I cannot tell you what really appeals to me about this album beyond variety.
 I listen to it once and pick up on certain elements, while the next listen, I find others that suit my fancy.
 It is a deeply, complex album through and through.
 It’s an exploratory piece unlike many that adheres to set fundamentals.
 Using extremism as a foundation, the way this album was programmed, constructed and designed is its charm.

 Also having accomplished musicians and experts in their field does not hurt either.
-Metal heads, prepare to be blown away.
+Prepare to be blown away metal heads.